Walter S. Baring Jr.: Segregation activist

 Baring contended that the Civil Rights Movement was influenced by Communists.
 He was nearly defeated for renomination in 1964 after leading the opposition to the Civil Rights Act of 1964.

+Defeat and exit from Congress

 In 1972, Baring was narrowly defeated in the Democratic primary by a considerably more liberal Democrat, Las Vegas attorney and future Congressman James Bilbray.
 By this time Clark and Washoe counties were well into a period of explosive growth that continues today, and Bilbray's margin in those counties was too much for Baring to overcome.
 Claiming that Bilbray had smeared him, Baring endorsed the Republican nominee, David Towell, helping him win the general election in an upset.

-Last years
+Later years and death

 After leaving Congress, Baring remained interested in politics, even flirting with a run for governor in 1974.
 However, a bout of emphysema and heart strain ended that prospect.
-He died of heart and lung failure in 1975 at the age of 63.
+After undergoing surgery at Hollywood Presbyterian Medical Center in Los Angeles, he died of heart and lung failure on July 13, 1975, at the age of 63.